CalinRadoni/PlatformIO_Core_Container/README.md

         "platform=https://github.com/pioarduino/platform-espressif32/releases/download/stable/platform-espressif32.zip"
 ```

-These are the pre-configured [Boards](https://docs.platformio.org/en/latest/boards/index.html) - also, the list can be obtained with `pio boards` equivalent `podman run -it --rm platformio-core:latest boards`
+These are the pre-configured [Boards](https://docs.platformio.org/en/latest/boards/index.html) - also, the list can be obtained with `pio boards` equivalent `podman run -it --rm pio boards`

 ### Build workflow